danielrueckert/danielrueckert.github.io/content/authors/PaulHager/_index.md

 - "Researchers"
 ---

 I am a Ph.D. student at the Institutes of Radiology and Artificial Intelligence and Informatics in Medicine at the Technical University of Munich (TUM).
 I completed both my bachelors and masters jointly at the TUM and LMU in Munich in the area of Bioinformatics.
-Many of my early projects concerned Next Generation Sequencing data and hospital genetic pipelines before I started working in the field of deep learning.
-In my master's thesis I developed a GAN to synthesize tau-PET images from structural MR images to aid in the research and diagnosis of Alzheimer's Disease.
-Currently, I am developing multi-modal deep learning models that utilize the full breadth of information available in the medical domain, including patient background, genetic profile, and imaging data.
+My previous projects and publications concern Multimodal Self-Supervised models with tabular and imaging data, GANs and volumetric brain data for Alzheimer's research and Next Generation Sequencing pipelines.
+Currently, I am developing multi-modal deep learning models that utilize the full breadth of information available in the medical domain, including patient lifestyle, genetic profile, and imaging data.